microsoft/fabric-guidance/workloads/t-sql endpoint/guidance.md

 * All enterprise customers and ISV's must use Tabular Data Stream(TDS) sql endpoint to connect to a Synapse Data Warehouse in Microsoft Fabric.
 * Microsoft Fabric uses proxy connections to establish connectivity.
 Here is a connectivity view of Fabric DW. ![sample connectivity](/workloads/t-sql%20endpoint/T-SQL%20Connectivity.png)
-* It is recommended that customers/ISV's to embed retry logic mechanims for long running connections.
+* Proxy connections can lead to connection timeout or transient connection failures.
+When executing long running queries, it is recommended to embed retry logic to ETL/ELT orchestration layer.
-* Except for Power BI direct lake mode connectivity, every other service will use t-sql endpoint to connect to Fabric Data Warehouse.
+* Microsoft Fabric supports [various drivers](https://learn.microsoft.com/en-us/sql/connect/sql-connection-libraries?view=sql-server-ver16#drivers-for-relational-access) for relational access.
+Some of the common drivers used to connect to Microsoft Fabric DW are
+    - Microsoft ODBC Driver for SQL Server
+    - ADO.NET
+    - Microsoft OLEDB Driver for SQL Server
+    - Microsoft JDBC Driver for SQL Server

+* ```Note: Direct Lake mode connectivity to Synapse Data Warehouse in Microsoft Fabric will be available post GA```

 ## Supported Authentication Modes by Fabric DW